by bawebdeveloper | Apr 14, 2023 | EMPLOYMENT LAW

 At face value, performance improvement plans (PIPs) are meant to be a tool that helps struggling employees meet specific performance-related goals.
 In the banking and finance industry, this commonly means meeting targets and sales quotas of various financial products....

-If an employer wants to end an employment contract without cause in Ontario, and the employee has worked with them for at least 90 days, the employee is entitled to a minimum amount of notice that their job is going to be ending on a specific date in the future (the...
+Suppose an employer wants to end an employment contract without cause in Ontario, and the employee has worked with them for at least 90 days.
+In that case, the employee is entitled to a minimum amount of notice that their job will end on a specific date in the future...